joe-irving/freedomtour/_posts/2021-08-05-weymouth-9-10th-august.md

 ## Tuesday

-#### Daytime

-We will continue our outreach somewhere in Weymouth.
+We will continue our conversations somewhere in Weymouth much the same as the day before.

 #### 6pm - The Crisis Talk

 The Crisis Talk will take place at **Weymouth Beach**.
-Everyone welcome.
+Everybody welcome.

 [Facebook event](https://www.facebook.com/events/675371890524016)